 H2Heat Technology engineers Metal Alloys for Hydrogen Storage

 Canadian startup H2Heat provides metallic alloys for the storage of hydrogen.
 The startup’s system stores hydrogen atoms in a solid-state nanocomposite based on complex metallic alloys using atomic bonds and a micro-heat transfer system.
-The H2 gas passes through a special plate to dissociate the hydrogen molecules to hydroxide atoms.
+The H2 gas passes through a special plate to dissociate the hydrogen molecules into hydroxide atoms.
 Additionally, it stores hydrogen at a higher storage density than compressed hydrogen, at high purity.
 Because it operates at a lower pressure, the platform is also a safer alternative than traditional storage systems.

 6. Carbon Capture, Utilization & Storage